 Still pretending that he does not recognize his siblings, Yoseif enters into the banquet hall and greets them.
-The brothers (who actually don’t recognize their brother Yoseif whom they likely thought was dead or at best a slave somewhere), offer Yoseif the gifts which they had brought with them.
+The brothers (who actually don’t recognize their brother Yoseif, whom they likely thought was dead or at best a slave somewhere), offer Yoseif the gifts which they had brought with them.
 Yoseif inquires of their father and if Binyanim is the youngest brother of whom they spoke.
 (Remember: Yoseif has not seen his Binyamin in many years, when Binyamin was still very young).
 Yoseif offers Binyamin a short blessing.

 Aliyah #4: 43:30-34

 Overcome with emotion at the presence of Binyamin, Yoseif excuses himself to cry in the other room.
 He composes himself, washes his face, and returns to begin the feast.
 Everyone was served separately since Egyptians were not permitted to dine with Hebrews.
-They are seated in order of rank, and everyone in the room were quite stunned as they realizes Binyamin, the youngest and therefore not supposed to be afforded special treatment, was given 5-times the amount of food as everyone else.
+Everyone was seated in order of rank, and everyone in the room were quite stunned as they realizes Binyamin, the youngest and therefore not supposed to be afforded special treatment, was given 5-times the amount of food as everyone else.

 Aliyah #5: 44:1-6

 Yoseif had already played one cruel joke on his brothers in keeping Shimon as a ploy to see Binyamin.
 His plotting continues in this Aliyah as the brothers prepare to leave.
 Yoseif has his servants give the brothers not only the food they came for (in excess), but instructs them to put their money in their bags (like the first time) as well as his special silver goblet.
-Early in the morning, the servants were instructed to go and accuse the brothers of stealing the goblet!
+Early in the morning, the servants were then instructed to go and accuse the brothers of stealing the goblet!
 They do precisely as they are told.

 Aliyah #6: 44:7-17

 Hearing the accusation, the brothers are understandably shocked.
-They are so confident that nobody has stolen that they suggest their own punishment: the thief shall be killed and the rest of them enslaved should the accusation prove true.
+They are so confident that nobody has stolen that they suggest their own punishment.
+They suggest the thief shall be killed and the rest of them enslaved should the accusation prove true.
 Knowing the outcome, the servant counters with one that seems compassionate (at least to anyone that doesn’t know the game is rigged).
 The servants say that only the thief shall be enslaved and the rest shall go free.